Why would we not say that humans evolved from chimpanzees?

 The other hypothesis is that aggressive behaviour in chimpanzees is a result of human interference, with the expansion of human settlements and activities reducing chimpanzee habitat and raising the stress and tension of chimpanzee groups living closer together with fewer available resources.

-READ: What is the smell of snow called?
+READ: What is the strongest entity?

 Are chimpanzees more violent than humans?